 Do you ever get 3D prints that look stringy or lumpy?
-This week we were seeing a lot of weird-looking prints from one of our Replicator 2’s, so we decided it was time for some holiday hardware maintenance.
-And wow, did it ever make a difference.
-After tightening a saggy X-axis belt we’re back as good as new; on the left is the loose-belt print, an on the right is the tightened-belt print, smooth as butter:
+This week we were seeing a lot of weird-looking prints from one of our Replicator 2’s, so we decided it was time for some holiday hardware maintenance — specifically, tightening the X-axis belt.

 Below is the maintenance video we followed to tighten the belt.
 It isn’t difficult but it isn’t much fun either, unless you like awkwardly leaning over things while trying to tighten and loosen things in a dark space.
 It’s worth it, though!